No. All our research programmes require students to attend classes and engage with research on campus.

 Check our Research Areas to find one of our academic colleagues you would be interested to work with, and who would have the expertise to support your studies.
 When approaching a potential supervisor please ensure you give them an up-to-date CV and a draft research proposal.

-No. Spaces on this programme are linked to specific projects which you can find on the PhD FinTech Opportunities page when they are available.
-Instead you will need to provide a cover letter detailing why you are the best candidate for the particular project you are applying to.
+Yes, unless you are applying to an advertised industry project.
+If you are submitting an application to an industry project, you are only required to submit a cover letter detailing why you are the best candidate for the particular project you are applying to.

 Due to the intensive and joint nature of these particular projects for which the studentship is awarded, we cannot support students wishing to study part-time.
 If you are interested in Financial Technology and wish to study part-time we suggest joining the PhD in Management programme.